-So Tidal are at last streaming hi-res content?
+So Tidal is at last streaming hi-res content?

 Yes, Barry, but not as you or I might drag n’ drop a hi-res file across from a LAN, from one computer to another.
 I assume you have read my CES coverage on this from last year?
 And this piece on patience?
 And this piece on my own early auditions?